-- From the preset drop-down choose an effect to your liking.
+6. From the preset drop-down choose an effect to your liking.
 Photorealistic is the most natural HDR finish.
-You can still make small tweaks using the sliders underneath if you want.
+You can still make small tweaks using the sliders underneath if you want

-- Lightroom will create a version which you can accept or tweak
+3. Lightroom will create a version that you can accept or tweak

 If you want to edit further…